 This week (not in 2029 or 2036, I'm not talking about the asteroid Apophis) space agencies around the world will put aside all commitments.
 They will focus on studying an emergency response to an asteroid hitting the earth.
 Stop, there is no need to stock up on canned food and look for a cave.
 It's not tonight.
 And then the impact is only hypothetical, and the planning is part of a simulation for the 7th IAA Planetary Defense Conference.

 The members of the Planetary Defense Coordination Office (PDCO) NASA will join other space scientists in a simulation of how agencies, governments and ordinary people should / could respond if our planet is threatened by an asteroid.
 Not a danger "side", but a real asteroid on a collision course with Earth.
-Over the course of five days, the simulation will trace the developing scenario of an impact, and the agencies will have to adapt the responses to the (obviously fictitious) data of this asteroid colliding with the Earth that will gradually change in the course.
+Over the course of five days, the simulation will trace the developing scenario of an impact, and the agencies will have to adapt the responses to the (obviously fictitious) data of this asteroid colliding with the Earth that will gradually change along the way.

 This impact simulation is the astronomical equivalent of a military exercise.
 More or less.